rmzamith/VPN/README.md

 On `terraform/providers/sa_east_1` edit the variables defined on the botton of the `terraform.tfvars` to correspond to your aws vpc, key name and public key content.

+Your private key will have to be located on the host, inside `~/.ssh`.

 ###### STEP 3

 Run terragrunt to plan and apply resources from the correct environment